Hilde Lysiak

-Hilde Kate Lysiak (/ˈliːʃæk/ LEE-shak; born November 2, 2006) is an American journalist who publishes the Orange Street News, a local newspaper in Selinsgrove, Pennsylvania from 2014 to 2019 and in Patagonia, Arizona since 2019.
+Hilde Kate Lysiak (/ˈliːʃæk/ LEE-shak; born November 2, 2006) is an American journalist who published the Orange Street News, a local newspaper, in Selinsgrove, Pennsylvania from 2014 to 2019 and in Patagonia, Arizona from 2019 to 2020.
 She is the youngest member of the Society of Professional Journalists.
 She has a book series with Scholastic and a TV mystery series inspired by her life, titled Home Before Dark, premiered on Apple TV+ in April 2020, with Brooklynn Prince playing Lysiak.
 Lysiak was awarded a Junior Zenger Award for Press Freedom in 2019, given to a journalist who fights for freedom of the press and the people's right to know.

 Early life

 Lysiak was born in Brooklyn, New York, to Matthew and Bridget Lysiak.
 She has three sisters.
 Her father worked as a journalist for the New York Daily News until moving back to his hometown of Selinsgrove; he used to take Hilde to the newsroom while researching stories, and in his words "hooked her on the rush of chasing news".
 Her father told Today Show host Sheinelle Jones "[S]he loves it ...
 I don't really want to get in the way of her passion."
 In an interview for Brit+Co, Lysiak stated that her "favorite beat is crime.
 My second favorite beat is crime.
 And my third favorite beat is crime!
 Covering crime is like solving a giant moving puzzle.
 The job of a crime reporter might be the best job in the world."
 She told the Columbia Journalism Review in 2015 that rather than working for a newspaper, she ultimately wants to own her own.
 Lysiak strongly defends the right for children to have a voice, saying, "Kids should know that if they work hard, they can do amazing things."

 In 2019, Lysiak and her family moved cross-country from Selinsgrove, Pennsylvania to Patagonia, Arizona.